Wattam/Supera-GameStore-API/README.md

 # Game Store API
 ![Game Store Logo](img/../assets/images/GameStore.png)

 ## Description
 Restful API for a game store.
 It contains CRUD operations for Products and a implementation of Shopping Carts with the following operations:

-- Create cart
+- Create cart.
-- Get all carts
+- Get all carts.
-- Get a cart with it's products sorted by price (lowest to highest)
+- Get a cart with it's products sorted by price (lowest to highest).
-- Get a cart with it's products sorted by name (alphabetical order)
+- Get a cart with it's products sorted by name (alphabetical order).
-- Get a cart with it's products sorted by score (highest to lowest)
+- Get a cart with it's products sorted by score (highest to lowest).
-- Add a product to a cart
+- Add a product to a cart.
-- Remove a product from a cart
+- Remove a product from a cart.
-- Checkout a cart (change it's status to CLOSED and products can't be added/removed to/from it anymore)
+- Checkout a cart (change it's status to CLOSED and products can't be added/removed to/from it anymore).
-- Delete a cart
+- Delete a cart.

+Each cart will have - dinamically calculated - the following values:

+- **Subtotal:** the price of all products summed up, without the freight price.
+- **Total:** the sum of subtotal and freight values.
+- **Freight:** R$ 10,00 for each product added to the cart.
+If the cart's subtotal value it's equal or higher than R$ 250,00 the freight price becomes R$ 0,00.

 Spring Boot it's the most popular Java framework to build web applications and was chosen to this project cause of it's three core capabilities:

-- Autoconfiguration
+- Autoconfiguration.
-- Opinionated approach to configuration
+- Opinionated approach to configuration.
-- Ability to create standalone applications
+- Ability to create standalone applications.

 ## Technologies used
-- Java 11
+- Java 11.
-- Spring Boot
+- Spring Boot.
-- Spring Data JPA
+- Spring Data JPA.
-- Spring Web
+- Spring Web.
-- Maven
+- Maven.
-- Lombok
+- Lombok.
-- H2 Database
+- H2 Database.

 ## To run the application